File Tree

 The file tree displays your workspace's folder structure in the left sidebar, showing all markdown files and directories.
 Since Octarine stores notes as standard markdown files on your local system, the file tree reflects the actual file organization on your disk.

-• Real-time synchronization: The file tree automatically updates when files are added, modified, or moved—whether through Octarine or external tools like Finder/Explorer or even other apps.
+- Real-time synchronization: The file tree automatically updates when files are added, modified, or moved—whether through Octarine or external tools like Finder/Explorer or even other apps.

-• Hierarchical organization: Folders can be nested infinitely, allowing complex organizational structures
+- Hierarchical organization: Folders can be nested infinitely, allowing complex organizational structures

-• Visual indicators: Folders have icons attached to them, and a count showing the total amount of notes inside them (this includes notes in nested folders).
+- Visual indicators: Folders have icons attached to them, and a count showing the total amount of

 Navigate through your notes using these methods:

-• Click any note to open it in the editor
+- Click any note to open it in the editor

-• Click folder arrows to expand or collapse directories
+- Click folder arrows to expand or collapse directories

-• Use arrow keys to move through the tree when focused
+Cmd/Ctrl + Shift + Eto focus the tree, and then use:- Use arrow keys to move through the tree when focused

-• Space to open a note or expand/collapse a folder.
+Spaceto open a note or expand/collapse a folder.

-• Press Cmd/Ctrl + P to open quick file navigation, which instantly updates the tree and centers on your selected note
+Cmd/Ctrl + Pto open quick file navigation, which instantly updates the tree and centers on your selected note - The default sorting mechanism used is by

-• You can change this by clicking on the sort icon in the tree's quick actions and choose one of the other sort methods.
+Filename (A - Z)with directories always on top followed by notes.- You can change this by clicking on the sort icon in the tree's quick actions and choose one of the other sort methods.
 This is stored in the workspace configuration.

 Sorting by Modified date is the most performance intensive sort since it needs to keep watching for changes continously in the file tree to move notes/folders up and down.
 Suggested to use it only if you want it really, and can bear with Octarine eating a few more resources (not much) than it does.